-Device placement determines the mapping of training workers to the physical NPUs.
-A system with $N$ NPUs has $N!$ possible device placement mappings.
-Device placement becomes an important problem in 3D parallelism since each training worker might have different comm volumes/patterns with other workers (refer to \autoref{fig:3dparallel_fredoverview}).
-Hence, it is crucial to find a device placement with minimum network contention.
+Device placement involves assigning each logical training worker to a physical NPU.
+With $N$ NPUs, there are $N!$ possible device placement mappings.
+This becomes critical in 3D parallelism, as each training worker may have different communication volumes and patterns with other workers across distinct parallelization groups (refer to~\autoref{fig:3dparallel_fredoverview}).
+Therefore, finding a device placement that minimizes network contention is essential.

-However, this is not a trivial task when dealing with rigid topologies like 2D-mesh where some of the comm patterns are prioritized over other patterns. \autoref{fig:DevicePlacement} shows an example of two different mappings for a given MP(2)-DP(4)-PP(2) strategy.
-In \autoref{fig:DevicePlacement}.a, MP and DP comms are congestion-less but PP comms create congestion between different PP groups.
-In contrast, in \autoref{fig:DevicePlacement}.b, the DP and PP comms are optimized, while MP comms create congestion between MP groups.

-As can be seen, device placement on 2D-mesh comes with two main challenges.
-First, due to the limited path diversity of 2D-mesh, some comm patterns should be prioritized over other patterns.
-Therefore, the non-optimized comms might add significant latency overhead to the training performance.
-Second, deciding which comm patterns to prioritize is challenging and requires careful analysis of the workload and identifying the overheads of different comm operations.